 This research group conducted research at the Weizenbaum Institute from 2017 to 2022.
 In the newly launched research program, research will henceforth be organised in 16 research groups.
 These will be flanked and supported by the new Weizenbaum Digital Science Center.

 The term digital sovereignty has been used for some time as a new leitmotif for navigating the digital world, that focuses on the competences, duties and rights of the individual in times of increasing data analysis, profiling and dwindling privacy.
 At European and national governance levels, the definition and safeguarding of digital sovereignty of citizens and organisations is increasingly being put on the agenda.
 The different discourses thus encompass both the sovereignty of individual users and the sovereignty of collectives and states.

-Against this background, the task of Research Group "Inequality and digital sovereignty" is to develop a better understanding of the various dimensions of digital sovereignty and thus contribute to the construction of the concepts and leitmotifs under discussion.
-The constitution and coordination of personal and collective spaces for manoeuvre and decision-making will come to the fore at two levels:
+Against this background, the task of Research Group "Inequality and digital sovereignty" was to develop a better understanding of the various dimensions of digital sovereignty and thus contribute to the construction of the concepts and leitmotifs under discussion.
+The constitution and coordination of personal and collective spaces for manoeuvre and decision-making came to the fore at two levels:

 The different perspectives of the research group are rooted in participative and transdisciplinary design research, in which methodological approaches such as “Reallabore” and social living labs are anchored.
-The integrative approaches address real-world questions along the lines of practices and value systems from civil society, the public and private sectors.
-Against this backdrop, complex possibilities of knowledge transfer and knowledge integration are to be identified and developed, which at the same time outline social, political and economic options for action.
+The integrative approaches addressed real-world questions along the lines of practices and value systems from civil society, the public and private sectors.
+Against this backdrop, complex possibilities of knowledge transfer and knowledge integration were identified and developed, which at the same time outline social, political and economic options for action.

 To the current research program